ricsanfre/pi-cluster/documentation/gateway.md

 ## DHCP/DNS Configuration

-**dnsmasq** will be used as lightweigh DHCP/DNS server For automating configuration tasks, **ansible role dnsmasq** has been created.
+**dnsmasq** will be used as lightweigh DHCP/DNS server For automating configuration tasks, ansible role [**ricsanfre.dnsmasq**](https://galaxy.ansible.com/ricsanfre/dnsmasq) has been developed.

 ### Step 1.
 Install dnsmasq